 DISCOVER THE BEST TOURS IN ATHENS!

 Discover the best tours in Athens and book the one that meets your interests the most!

 The tomb is 10 meters tall and has a diameter of 50 meters.
 Right next to it, stands a statue of Miltiades, the general of the army during the battle, thanks to the strategic intelligence of which, the Greeks managed to triumph in 490 BC.

 Archaeological research brought to light evidence of the cremated bones, as well as traces of the funeral supper.
-The location of the burial is rather significant and underlines the outstanding case of Marathon Battle; although the tradition ordered that the fallen ones would be buried in their hometown, it was decided that the warriors of Marathon should be buried in the battlefield, as a remark of their exceptional bravery.
+The location of the burial is rather significant and underlines the outstanding case of the Marathon Battle; although the tradition ordered that the fallen ones would be buried in their hometown, it was decided that the warriors of Marathon should be buried on the battlefield, as a remark of their exceptional bravery.
 The tumulus was a point of reference, and every year the young Athenians would visit the place to leave wreaths and make sacrifices to honor the gallant heroes.

 Although the renowned archeologist Heinrich Schliemann made systematic efforts to discover the burial tomb, the tumulus was discovered and excavated by Valerios Stais in 1891.

 The Tumulus of Marathon is the starting point of the International Marathon Race that takes place every year.
 In fact, the Marathon Race follows the route taken by Pheidipides, who departed from Marathon and started running to reach Athens as soon as possible to announce the defeat of the Persians to his fellow citizens.